-The displacement current is really just a longitudinal electromagnetic wave — not in the sense of electric and magnetic fields traveling longitudinally (that is impossible just as science says) but rather the components of electric and magnetic fields doing so; rather than “twisting up” into the form of magnetism, these components remain “uncurled” and become instead “compressed” like the slinky, thus manifesting as gravity instead of magnetism.
+The displacement current is really just a longitudinal electromagnetic wave — not in the sense of electric and magnetic fields traveling longitudinally (that is impossible just as science says) but rather the underlying magnetic vector potential component oscillating in the direction of travel.
 This also shows why the aura does not bend or discolor ordinary light, since it only affects longitudinal waves and not transverse waves.
-Transverse waves characterize ordinary electromagnetic waves, like a rope being shaken rather than a slinky compressed.
-Anyway, the point is that the aura seems to amplify the transmission of longitudinal or gravitational waves.
+Ordinary electromagnetic waves have both a magnetic and electric field component that oscillate transversely like a rope being shaken rather than a slinky being compressed.
+Point is that the aura seems to amplify the transmission of longitudinal or gravitational waves.

 Now, displacement current only exists when current is oscillating rather than constant.
 This means the aura affects only frequency fields and not static fields.
 In other words, the aura only affects gravity waves, not gravity fields; it does not change the gravitational field of a mass, and therefore objects don’t get heavier or lighter necessarily in the presence of an aura.
 It would, however, affect the transmission of gravitational or electrogravitational waves.
 It is therefore a “frequency resonance field” that gives preference to any gravitational waves having a frequency in common with its own resonance spectrum.